Eggs are nature’s perfect food.

 The truth is that buying organic or free range eggs from the supermarket or healthfood store is no guarantee that the hens providing those eggs lived a healthy life or that the eggs they provide are nutrient dense.

-Reality Check #1: Did you know that there are no requirements for the quality or amount of time spent outside for organic or free range eggs?
+Organic Eggs Reality Check #1: Did you know that there are no requirements for the quality or amount of time spent outside for organic eggs or even free range eggs?
 This means that organic eggs could actually be from hens who get basically no bugs in their diet from pecking in the ground.
 If the hens don’t get to peck around in the ground for grubs and insects, the eggs they produce will have drastically reduced nutritional value – organic or not.

 Folks in my buying club regularly tell me how shocked they are when they run out of the eggs sourced locally and buy a carton of organic eggs from the store how puny, pathetic and bland tasting they are.
 They are also incredibly expensive.